Branch Head Kristy Hennings

 The study room is free, holds up to 6 people, and can be booked up to 2 months in advance.

-The Vernon branch's seed lending library is open once again and patrons can now check out seeds.
+The Vernon branch's seed lending library is open and patrons can now check out seeds.
 Patrons can check out the seeds for free as long as they replace the seeds in the fall from the plants they grow.

 Two step-by-step guides on how to save heirloom seeds are available at the library, to aid you if are unsure about the various steps you need to take to save specific seeds.
 Some are easy to save while others are less easy.